Ty-ago/anomaly/README.md

 ## _General Info_

 Anomaly is an implementation of modern web design and development practices for front-end oriented applications that run dominantly on client-side.
 The intent of this project is to convey my ability to develop, design, and deploy visually gripping web precences within these web trends and in accordance with the WCAG 2.1 AA rating.
-The Project is a responsive designed, static web application, built by hand, and ever morphing, as trends, practices, and my ability to set time aside to work on it, evolve.
+The Project is a responsive designed static web application, built by hand and ever morphing as trends and practices evolve.

-The live website is hosted on [Netlify](https://www.netlify.com/) and can be seen [Here](https://anomaly.netlify.app/)

 ## _Current Features_

 - Parallax effect: On the hero background, the hero text, and the third section background image.
-- 3D interactive element

 ## _Future Features_

-- Horizontal text animation
-- More 3D interactive elements
+- 3D components

 ## _Technologies_

 - HTML5
 - CSS3
 - Vanilla Javascript
-- Netlify for hosting

 ## _Design_